NethServer/nethserver-cockpit/docs/docs/api/system-dns.md

 ### Constraints

-- Nameservers must be a comma-separeted list of valid IPv4 addresses
+- NameServers must be a comma-separated list of valid IPv4 addresses

 ### Input